Water Conservation R&D Tax Credit

 - Continued long-term maintenance and reliability testing in existing test sites.

 Trials and analysis of data to achieve results that can be reproduced to a satisfactory standard and to test the hypothesis (design of a lager-scale WaterWally).

 The hypothesis for this stage stated that Fresh Water could design the components and layout of a larger-scale WaterWally for larger projects, incorporating design changes due to different requirements.
-The R&D activities in this phase included:
+The R&D water conservation activities in this phase included:

 - Sketches with the goal of reducing manufacturing cost (important due for end users) and shortening the overall length of WaterWally;

 - 2D technical drawings for:

 - Cross section analysis

 - 3D CAD modeling.
 Key factors examined were: